JELambert/ML_LectureLab_2022/README.md

 --------

 ### Section 1 - Presentation
-Some quick links are:

-I will post all additional resource links referenced in presentation in the following place within this repo:
+I will post all resource links referenced in presentation in the following place within this repo along with some additional useful material:
-- [Resources - Lecture]
+- [Resources - Lecture.md] (In repo)

 --------